17 W 26th St btw Broadway and 6th Ave, Flatiron

 The Drank: The stunning back bar is filled with all different whiskeys, and when I’m handed the menu, I’m also handed a September-issue-of-Vogue-sized book of whiskeys.
 But I go with the Nor’easter, a cocktail of bourbon, ginger beer, lime and maple.
 Spicy, citrusy, refreshing, yet it kinda tastes like a regular Kentucky Mule.
 I’m okay with that though.

 Was I Hit On?
 No. But I spend a lot of my time eavesdropping on a conversation between two guys, both in their late 20s wearing glasses and plaid shirts.
-One guy is talking about a girl he’s seeing who is like SUPER CHILL and says what she wants and does what she wants and is really open and understanding and doesn’t want a relationship but he likes where it’s going so far.
+One guy is talking about a girl he’s seeing who is like SUPER CHILL and says what she wants and does what she wants and is really open and understanding and doesn’t want a relationship and he likes where it’s going so far.
 The other guy processes all this and eventually says, “…wow.”
 They met at a work happy hour.
 Her name is Megan.
 Shoutout to all the Megans out there getting what they want from this world and not apologizing for it!

 Should You Drink Here Alone?
 Sure.
 I prefer my whiskey bars a little homier, so I might stick to my regular joints in BK for my whiskey fix.
 But Maysville is definitely a nice place, and if I was in the neighborhood, I’d stop in again.
 If only to hear about how my girl Megan is doing.